hemjay07/todo-app-main/README.md

 This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

+##Overview
+The todo list app is a well recommended project for beginners to help practice concepts they've learnt.
+Its graded as an intermediate level project by front end mentor meaning that its quite challenging.
+This project helped me better understand how to dynamically create elements using javascript, working with local storage and so much more.
+I also had plenty practice of css flexbox and so many other things.

 ### The challenge

 Users should be able to: